njeriolenkere/Smart-IoT-Connected-Lake/README.md

 ## Computer set up
 ### Step 1: Choosing IDE(Integrated Development Environment)
 I tried using Pycharm IDE but at this time they do not support Pymakr plugin yet hence I download and used Atom IDE for windows because they support the plugin.
 Download and install  [Atom (here)](https://atom.io/).
 Then  download and install [Node js (here)](https://nodejs.org/en/).
 After installing both Atom and Node.js, restart you computer.
-Find a detailed tutorial here : [Pycom](https://docs.pycom.io/)  If you want to use another IDE such as Visual Studio Code IDE follow this easy to follow tutorial : [Visual Studio Code set up](https://www.youtube.com/watch?v=fu_O6gtrDG4) Note: All the softwares used in this project are free.
+Find a detailed tutorial here : [Pycom](https://docs.pycom.io/).
+If you want to use another IDE such as Visual Studio Code IDE follow this easy to follow tutorial : [Visual Studio Code set up](https://www.youtube.com/watch?v=fu_O6gtrDG4). **Note:** All the softwares used in this project are free.

 ### Step 2: LoPy4 and development board
 Connect the Lopy4 to the board 3.1 using pins.
 Then connect your device (1) to the computer using the USB cable (2). ![getting_started](https://user-images.githubusercontent.com/50623449/176187022-14cae240-89fa-4e1b-aaf0-a0b36debb4b3.png)
 *Figure 4: Source: [Pycom.io](https://docs.pycom.io/)*

 ### Step 3: Firmware update
-+ Update your firmware to the latest version to avoid running into issues.
-[Upload Firmware for Updating Device (here)](https://docs.pycom.io/updatefirmware/device/).
-Install the downloaded file and open it.
+Update your firmware to the latest version to avoid running into issues.
++ [Download Firmware for Updating Device (here)](https://docs.pycom.io/updatefirmware/device/), Install the downloaded file and open it.
 Press Continue.
-+ Communication -> type, choose development and press continue.
++ Communication -> type, choose **development** and press continue.
-+ RESET ->  check the boxes, CONFIG partion  and  NVS Partition, press continue.
++ RESET ->  check the boxes, **CONFIG Partition  and  NVS Partition**, press continue.
-+ Advance setting -> on device type, choose your device.
-On file system  ->  check the boxes of Erase during update.
-On LoRa region  ->  choose your country,  press continue.
++ Advance setting -> on device type, **choose your device**.
+On file system  ->  check the boxes of **Erase during update**.
+On LoRa region  ->  **choose your country**,  press continue.
 + After a few minutes, you will see results, press done.

 ### Step 4: Setting up Atom
 Open Atom go to file->settings->install->search for Pymakr and then install it.
-Step by step guide on [how to install Pymaker in Atom (here)](https://docs.pycom.io/gettingstarted/software/atom/)
+Step by step guide on [how to install Pymaker in Atom (here)](https://docs.pycom.io/gettingstarted/software/atom/).

 ### Step 5: Add project
 On Atom, go to File-> add Project Folder